-The following rulebook is a guide document which is valid for all stages of the tournament.
+The following rulebook is valid for all stages of the tournament.
 Admins reserve the rights to make amendments to the rulebook with or without prior notice to the players.
 Admins are the decision makers for all cases and disputes which may occur and are not written in this rulebook.

 All players must install the newest version of the game in order to participate in tournaments hosted by ESL.
 Updates must be installed before the tournament starts.

 All matches will be played on the patch available on the live servers at the time of a match.

 All players must play on a mobile device (smartphone or tablet).
 Emulators or any software that modifies the game to be played via PC or other unauthorized devices are banned.
 Players caught using such software will face a penalty.

 2.5.
 Check in

 All players must be online and ready to play at the match times defined by ESL.
 Players are required to follow the tournament’s sign up process and check in their team.
 Failure to check in a player will lead to not being to able to participate in the tournament.

 Four qualifiers, with the top 4 teams qualifying for the next stage [playoffs].